 While much of what calls one to visit Bend is in what surrounds the central Oregon city, there is one special attraction that actually flows right through it.
 The Deschutes River is a designated “Wild and Scenic River” right up to the Bend urban growth boundary.
 But if you ask me, it’s still quite attractive where it runs right on through town, beckoning rafters, kayakers, paddle boarders, and tubers to take to the water throughout the warm season.

 About 15 miles south of Bend, Sunriver Resort is like a village unto itself.
 In fact the shopping and dining center is called “the Village.”
 Nearly 300 different vacation rental properties pepper pockets of the property.
-More than 40 miles of bikeable, walkable, jog-able trails meander between them and on through the forest and alongside some of the most picturesque stretches of the Deschutes River.
+More than 40 miles of biking, walking, and jogging trails meander between them and on through the forest and alongside some of the most picturesque stretches of the Deschutes River.

 If you don’t have other access to SHARC, day passes are available for an extra fee.
 Click here to search for Sunriver vacation rentals at VRBO.com (Vacation Rentals by Owner – affiliate link helps support this site).

 If there’s one thing Bend is known for besides it’s amazing year round recreation and gorgeous natural setting, it would have to be its beer.
 One of its earliest craft brewing companies also happens to have a family-friendly pub right in downtown Bend: The Deschutes Brewery & Public House.

 Its food alone may be worth your visit.
 Tempt your palate with Pacific Northwest-inspired, sustainable fare.
-Notables include Juniper Elk Burger, Brie Bird (pan-roasted turkey), Fried Chicken Schnitzel Club Sandwich, and Pub Mac ‘n Cheese.
+Notables include Juniper Elk Burger, Brie Bird (pan-roasted turkey), Fried Chicken Schnitzel Club Sandwich, and kid-friendly Pub Mac ‘n Cheese.
 You’ll also find multiple vegan mains and a few gluten-free.
 I can whole-heartedly recommend the Sourdough Pastrami Sandwich: house-smoked pastrami served sourdough bread with gruyere cheese, apple-onion sauerkraut and 1000 Island.